Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 {% endtabs %}

-### 2 - Share Scoring Code with Participants

-Although validation/test data is typically kept secret during a challenge, you should make the scoring algorithm itself available to participants.
-A straightforward way to do this is to push the code to your GitHub fork, then link to a Synapse entity or wiki using its GitHub URL.

-## D - Share the Challenge!

-Now that you have successfully configured the challenge.
-Please view the [Access Controls article](/articles/access_controls.html) to learn how to share the challenge and apply conditions for use on the data.

-A common pattern is to make the challenge project publicly viewable so all Synapse users can read about the challenge.
-Participant data sets are organized in the project, but are limited in access so only challenge participants may see them.
-Data used for testing/scoring submissions may also be placed with the project but with even tighter access restrictions, so that only challenge organizers may see the data files.

-## E - Revealing Submissions and Scores
+### 1 - Revealing Submissions and Scores

-### 1 - Create a Leaderboard
+To reveal submissions of a challenge, organizers can create a leaderboard.
 Leaderboards are sorted, paginated, tabular forms that display submission annotations (such as scores from your scoring application and other metadata).
 Leaderboards are dynamic and update as annotations/scores change, so can provide real-time insight into how your Challenge is going.
 The scoring application templates mentioned above print out valid sample widget text suitable for pasting into the wiki editor.
 In the "Challenge Admin" control, described above, you provide "Can View" access to whomever you wish to be able to see the leaderboard.

 To add a leaderboard to your Challenge Wiki,
 * First go to the Challenge Project and get the ID of the Evaluation of interest; Challenges can have multiple evaluations so it's important to identify which evaluation you want to summarize.